-In 2009, Morgan and Jorm asked several Depression experts which strategies (out of 282 possible strategies) they thought would be most likely to be effective for individuals with sub-threshold Depression.
+In 2009, Morgan and Jorm asked several Depression experts which strategies (out of 282 possible options) they thought would be most likely to be useful for individuals with sub-threshold Depression.

-They then recruited 1326 adult participants with sub-threshold Depression (between two and four depressive symptoms for more than half of the time over a 2-week period), aged between 18 and 78, and asked them to rate how frequently they used 25 of these self-help strategies for Depression, and if they used them, how helpful they perceived these strategies to be (Morgan, Jorm & McKinnon, 2012).
+They then recruited 1326 adult participants with sub-threshold Depression (between two and four depressive symptoms for more than half of the time over a 2-week period), aged between 18 and 78, and asked them to rate how frequently they used 25 of these self-help strategies for Depression.
+If participants used them, they were also asked how helpful they perceived these strategies to be (Morgan, Jorm & McKinnon, 2012).

 Of these 25 strategies, 14 strategies were rated by Depression experts (Morgan & Jorm, 2009) as most likely to be effective (depicted in green), 7 strategies were rated as less helpful but not harmful (orange), and 4 strategies were rated as potentially harmful (red).
 See the differences between what the experts say, what the participants think, and what the participants actually do in the table below: